 My first performance was a long parade without a leg rest.
-The leg soon turned many different shades of black and blue.
+The leg soon turned many different shades of black. blue..... and green.
 My father asked, "are you ok?"
 Sure.
 Let's do it again.
 Soon.

 The corps director then bought me a leg rest.
-No, we weren't very good, but the instructor was a student of a master teacher who taught a senior corps just a few miles from my house.
-It was there I was trained to win championships.
+No, we weren't very good, but the instructor was a student of a well-known East Coast teacher who taught a senior corps just a few miles away.

-Some of the corps I marched with.
+Some of the Michigan Drum Corps I marched with in competition.

-Jay Tuomey - a master fife and drum corps instructor of technique
+• Jay Tuomey - a master fife and drum corps instructor of technique

 I never saw anyone who knew how to teach coordination and physiology better than Tuomey.
 He never made mistakes.